michaelschung/apod-map/README.md

 ## Running locally

-*Please note: Running APOD Map locally requires that you provide 1) your own OpenAI API key, 2) your own NASA API key, and 3) your own Mongo Atlas connection string.*
+*Please note: Running APOD Map locally requires that you provide 1) your own OpenAI API key, 2) your own NASA API key, and 3) your own MongoDB Atlas connection string.*

 Clone this repo and enter the home folder.